danskyvich/danskyvich/README.md

   </a>
 </p>

-# 👋Mabuhay, World!
+# 👋Welcome!

-I believe in one single thing: *Everything can be learned!* (within your own range and capability), and i uphold this philosophy very well.
-I believe that each and every single of us deserves something of great value.
+I believe in one single thing: *Everything can be learned!* (within your range and capability), and I uphold this philosophy very well.
+Every single one of us deserves something of value.
 The advancement towards something that benefits everyone is the path I am willing to be part of.

 Currently, I'm exploring the world of Android Development and Web Development such as XML, Jetpack Compose, and Kotlin for the basics.
 As of mid-summer 2025, I am currently exploring JavaScript and React.js and beyond!